Chain graph models of multivariate regression type for categorical data: Appendix: Proofs

-where $A_j$, $j = 1, \dots, r$ are the connected components of $A$, if disconnected. \end{lemma} \begin{proof} Condition \textsc{(iv0)} states that the joint probability distribution obeys the \emph{local directed Markov property} relative to the directed graph $D$ of the chain components.
-Then, using the equivalence of the local and well-ordered local Markov property in directed graphs applied to the graph of the components as discussed in \citep[Appendix A]{drt-plm:2008}, \textsc{(iv0)} turns out to be equivalent to \eqref{eq:iv0} for any ordering of the components consistent with the chain graph.
-Moreover, condition \textsc{(iv2)} has been proved by \cite{drt-ric:2008} to be equivalent to the joint independence \eqref{eq:iv2}.
-Statement \textsc{(iv1)} implies \eqref{eq:iv1} but in fact it can be restricted to connected subsets $A$ because for disconnected subsets it follows from \eqref{eq:iv2} and from \eqref{eq:iv1} restricted to connected sets.
-If $A$ is disconnected \eqref{eq:iv2} implies
+\begin{pf} Condition \textsc{(iv0)} states that the joint probability distribution obeys the \textit{local directed Markov property} relative to the directed graph $D$ of the chain components.
+Then, using the equivalence of the local and well-ordered local Markov property in directed graphs applied to the graph of the components as discussed in \citep{drtplm2008}, Appendix A, \textsc{(iv0)} turns out to be equivalent to \eqref{eq:iv0} for any ordering of the components consistent with the chain graph.
+Moreover, condition \textsc{(iv2)} has been proved by \cite {drtric2008} to be equivalent to the joint independence \eqref{eq:iv2}.
+Statement \textsc{(iv1)} implies \eqref{eq:iv1} but it can be restricted to connected subsets $A$ because, for disconnected subsets, it follows from \eqref{eq:iv2} and from \eqref {eq:iv1} restricted to connected sets.
+If $A$ is disconnected, \eqref{eq:iv2} implies